kokashking/Re-SpaceTools/README.md

 The best option for right now is to download the [Processing Editor](https://processing.org/download/) and start the programs from it.
 You will also need to install a couple of dependent libraries.
 But in Processing all that kind of stuff is really easy... check the tutorial video above.

-### Sound Analyzer

-The first main element is the [sound analyzer](https://github.com/kokashking/Re-SpaceTools/tree/master/soundAnalyzer) that triggers OSC signals to other sketches or VJ-software.

 import libs:

 - osc
 - minim
 - controlP5
 - ani
+- geomerative

+### Sound Analyzer

+The first main element is the [sound analyzer](https://github.com/kokashking/Re-SpaceTools/tree/master/soundAnalyzer) that triggers OSC signals to other sketches or VJ-software.